-One of the best things about teaching English online is that it’s so flexible; it can be full-time or part-time, you can work from anywhere in the world, and it’s a great option for new teachers looking for experience, or for experienced teachers looking for extra income.
-Another flexible aspect of teaching online is how to teach online.
-You can work for a company, a marketplace, or work independently.
-Let’s take a closer look at these options to decide which is best for you.
+One of the best things about teaching English online is that it’s so flexible; it can be full-time or part-time, you can work from anywhere in the world, and it’s a great option for new teachers without experience or for experienced teachers looking for extra income.
+You also have options when it comes to how to teach online; you can work with an established company, create a profile on a teacher marketplace, or work independently by starting your own business.
+Let’s take a closer look at these options to help you decide which is best for you.

-- You can work for a “marketplace”
+- You can work via a teacher marketplace.

-- You can work for yourself (i.e. start your own business)
+- You can work for yourself (i.e., start your own business).

 What are these options all about and what are the pros and cons of each?